Vin-Okumu/Bikes-Share/README.md

 ➡️ The distribution of trip type, *short, medium or long trip*, for each user type

-➡️ An overall comparison of of user preference
+➡️ An overall comparison of user preference

 ### 📝 SQL Code